-Julie is from Quebec City (Canada), but calls Western Australia ‘home’ now, after having been here for 15 years.
+Julie is from Quebec City (Canada), but calls Western Australia ‘home’ now, after having been here for over 15 years.
 She started working at our school this year to manage our rebranding and brings with her over a decade of experience in communication and marketing.
 Her favourite quote is: “Don't write so that you can be understood, write so that you can't be misunderstood.” – William Howard Taft, which is fitting since she works in marketing.
 She has had a connection to the School since 2016 when her daughter began her Montessori journey in our pre-primary program.
 She loves dogs and her favourite word is ‘pedantic’.
 In her spare time, Julie enjoys crafting and decorating, and hopes to become a beekeeper soon.

 Nicola comes from Wales, hence her beautiful accent.
 She has worked with us for a couple of years and brings with her heaps of customer service, finance, and administration experience.
 She loves reading, walking, and cycling when she’s not spending time with her family and friends.
 Her favourite quote is: “Comparison is the thief of joy.” – Theodore Roosevelt, which makes us believe that she is a philosopher at heart.
 Nicola loves Perth autumns because it reminds her of summers in Wales.